Null0x-sh/Nullpeas/README.md

 ## What is Nullpeas

-Nullpeas is a modular privilege escalation assistant designed to move beyond the traditional giant noisy Bash script that dumps endless output and overwhelms the operator.
+Nullpeas is a modular privilege escalation assistant intended to move beyond traditional noisy enumeration scripts that dump thousands of lines of output and overwhelm the operator.

 Nullpeas focuses on signal over noise:

 - Collects structured host intelligence
 - Builds and caches shared state
 - Activates only relevant analysis modules
-- Produces reasoning and context instead of noise
+- Produces reasoning and context instead of blind data
-- Guides the operator rather than drowning them in text
+- Guides the operator instead of drowning them in text
-- Explains attacker and defender viewpoints
+- Explains attacker and defender perspectives
 - Supports learning rather than blind exploitation

-Nullpeas does not simply report that something might be exploitable.
+Nullpeas does not simply say “this may be exploitable.”
 It attempts to explain:

 - Why it is risky
-- How attackers reason about it
+- How attackers think about it
 - What to research next
 - How defenders should fix it
-- Where to read more
+- Where to learn more

 The goal is to bridge the gap between:

-"This might be exploitable"
+“This might be exploitable”
 and
-"I understand the attack, defense, risk, and reasoning behind this finding"
+“I understand the attack, the risk, the defensive posture, and the reasoning behind this finding.”

 ---

 ## Current Status

-Nullpeas is now a structured and evolving framework.
+Nullpeas is an evolving structured framework.

 - Structured Python project layout
 - Probing engine